 Sometimes there’s just no way around it and you have to buy new uniforms from the store.
 I recommend that when the back to school sales are going, you buy two different sizes for your kids.
 Buy half in the size that they’re wearing now, and buy the rest in the next size up.
 That way when they have a growth spurt in the middle of the year, you’re not scrambling and struggling to find uniforms.
 The Children's Place is usually very affordable and runs sales on their uniforms often.

 However you look at it, if you are buying things when you NEED them, you are forced to pay the going rate, which is always too high.
 You should never pay full-price for anything!

 BUY YOUR CLOTHES EARLY OR LATE

-Explain to your kids that everyone only has a handful of new outfits.
+- Use Reason – Explain to your kids that everyone only has a few new outfits at school.
 By the end of the first month, everyone will be back to wearing their old stuff.
 And then your kids will waltz into school like a boss looking hip, new, chic, and oh-so-trendy.
 BAM. *Enter teenage excitement*

 HAVE YOUR KIDS DO THE SHOPPING